maxkapur/maxkapur.github.io/_posts/2050-12-08-circular-regression.md

 2. The amplitude $$A$$ (height of the peaks)
 3. The phase $$\phi$$ (where in the cycle the peaks occur)

-But for some data, there’s really only one value for the period that makes sense.
+For some data, there’s really only one value for the period that makes sense.
 For example, if $$x$$ represents “day of the year” (as in the Stack Exchange question), then we are clearly expecting a yearly cycle (or else we would have collected exact dates).
 Thus, $$T = 365.25$$ (or however you want to